DanielOchoa/node-brewery-db/README.md

 So far we can access beer/beers, nested resources for beer, styles and brewery/breweries.
 Work needs to be done to access other resources.

+## Developing

+ - Clone package.
+ - `cd` into the directory.
+ - Make sure you have at least v 10.x of node.
+ - `npm install`
+ - `npm install -g gulp`
+ - `npm run test` to run the tests.
+ - `gulp` for running tests and to watch for changes in files to re-run tests.

+The library uses Sepia and tape to record requests and play them back so as to not depend on actual http requests when running tests.
+This can sometimes be a little difficult to debug.

+**NOTE:** You need to use a real api key to record a request for the first time.